 - Use large canners and invest in multiple canners.
 The time savings is worth it.
 I have seen old photos of massive cast iron pots that must have held 40+ jars.
 We found this Amish Water bath canner that I wouldn’t trade for anything.

-- Organize yourself before you start.
+- Get organized before starting any new projects.
 Gather up all supplies, prepare your work areas and have a plan of attack for the day.